 Mathis-Group Arizona State University

-I am a physicist with dual training in philosophy, deeply passionate about the origins of life and complex systems.
-I’m currently completing my Ph.D. in physics at the Université de Montréal.
+I’m Alexandre Champagne-Ruel, a NASA Postdoctoral Fellow with the Mathis Group at ASU.
+I’m a physicist with dual training in philosophy, and I’m deeply passionate about the origins of life and complex systems.

 Search for Alexandre Champagne-Ruel's papers on the Research page